MeteoSwiss/dvas/CONTRIBUTING.md

         y (list[str]; optional): variable y info

     Returns:
-        bool: some grand Truth about he World.
+        bool: some grand Truth about the World.

     Example:
         If needed, you can specify chunks of code using code blocks::